There are several different types of partnerships, and the one you choose to form will have distinct implications on how your business operates.

 How they’re structured

-Limited liability partnerships combine the tax benefits of a general partnership with personal liability protection of a limited liability company.
+Limited liability partnerships combine the tax benefits of a general partnership with the personal liability protection of a limited liability company.

 Liability implications

-All LLP partners are essentially general partners, but with limited liability — in other words, they’re not personally liable for business debts and obligations or the errors, omissions, negligence, incompetence, or malpractice of the other partners.
-For example, if one partner is sued for negligence, the other partners are not legally accountable for their actions.
+All LLP partners are essentially general partners but with limited liability — in other words, they’re not personally liable for business debts and obligations or the other partners’ errors, omissions, negligence, incompetence, or malpractice.

 Why choose a limited liability partnership?

-Limited liability partnerships are often created by professionals to optimize resources and save money.
 For example, two dentists might form a limited liability partnership to share the costs of renting and renovating office space, buying expensive dental equipment, and hiring staff.

 Tax Protocol for Different Types of Partnerships

-The tax protocol for general partnerships, limited partnerships, and limited liability partnerships are the same: the partnership files Form 1065 with the IRS, and each owner files a Schedule K in their personal tax return, showing their share of the partnership profits or losses for the year.
-Each partner pays income tax on their share of the net income.
+- each owner files a Schedule K in their tax return, showing their share of the partnership profits or losses for the year.

-While LLPs are taxed as partnerships at the federal level, be aware that some states may impose non-partnership taxes on limited liability partnerships.
-For example, Texas LLPs have to pay a franchise tax along with corporations and LLCs.
+While LLPs are taxed as partnerships at the federal level, some states may impose non-partnership taxes on limited liability partnerships.

-Different Types of Partnerships: Pros & Cons
+Types of Partnerships – Pros & Cons

 Here’s a chart detailing the pros and cons of each type of partnership business to help you decide which one is right for you: